Codex

 Themes usually have at least 1 or 2 sidebars.
-Sidebars are the narrow columns to the left or right of your blog posts.
-Each section in the sidebar is known as a "Widget" that you can add or remove, and move up or down.
-You configure Widgets in your sidebar by via the Appearance Widgets SubPanel.
+Each section in the sidebar is known as a “Widget” that you can add or remove, and move up or down.
+You configure Widgets in your sidebar by via the Appearance Widgets Screen.
+Some themes also are configured to accept widgets in certain parts of the footer and header.

 Configuring Your Widgets

-4. In the Current Widgets section, drag and drop the widgets in the order you want.
+5. To arrange the Widgets within the Sidebar, click, drag and drop the widgets in the order you want.

 Remove a Widget

-3. For the Widget that is to be removed, click the Edit button in the next to the right Widget name.
+3. For the Widget that is to be removed, click the down arrow (or edit link) in the upper right corner to expand the Widget’s interface

-4. Click the Remove button in the bottom right of the dialog box.
+4. Click the Delete link in the dialog box.

 Moving a Widget